 Finished embroidery with fabric measuring at least 13in square

 Backing fabric - 1/3 yard

 Basic sewing supplies

 For each of the pieces, the easiest way to cut the fabric is with a rotary cutter, ruler and cutting mat.
-If you don't have those, measure and mark... out a paper pattern for each piece.
+If you don't have that, measure and mark out a paper pattern for each piece.